 DisplayPort is the best choice for connecting a computer to a monitor.
 The older DisplayPort 1.2 is capable of 3840×2160, 4K, at 60 Hz; or 1080p resolution at 144Hz – DisplayPort 1.3, announced in September 2014, is capable of 8K at 60Hz or 4k at 120Hz!
 The GeForce GTX 980 Ti only has DisplayPort 1.2, limiting it to 4K at 60Hz.

 The newest graphics cards from NVIDIA and AMD feature DisplayPort 1.4, which means that they will be able to do 4K at 120Hz, or even 8K at 60hz!
 Finding a compatible monitor is another story.
-Benchmark tests have shown that when playing modern games like Rise of the Tomb Raider, GTA V or Dirt Rally at 4K resolution and ultra graphics settings, a single GTX 1080 produces an average FPS of between 33 and 69, depending on the game.
-If you want to play modern games at a 4K resolution and at 120Hz, you will need two GeForce GTX 1080s in SLI.
+If you want to play modern games at a 4K resolution and at 120Hz, you will need an RTX 3080.

 DisplayPort can run multiple monitors from a single cable: you can use hubs or displays that support daisy chaining.
 With DisplayPort 1.3 you can run two displays at 4k at 60Hz from a single DisplayPort cable!
 This new standard even allows for 5K displays – even though there are few on the market and you’ll need a beastly custom gaming PC to play games at this resolution.
 Dual-mode DisplayPort (also known as DisplayPort++) can also be adapted to DVI and HDMI with a simple passive adapter.
 DisplayPort is the clear choice for high FPS or 4K gameplay.